anaklusmos26/Word-Search/README.md

 # Word Search
-This program searches number of words in a text file
+This program searches number of words in a chosen text file